Coming Soon

 View from an Adirondack

-Written during a three-week hospital stay in the spring of 2020, this book is a deeply personal meditation on faith, loss, and renewal set against one of the most disorienting moments in modern history.
+Inspired by a three-week hospital stay in the spring of 2020, this book is a deeply personal meditation on faith, loss, and renewal set against one of the most disorienting moments in modern history.
 Drawing on the spiritual journey from Purim to Passover to Easter, the author weaves theology, lived experience, and cultural reflection into a narrative shaped by grief, survival, and resilience.

 Moving fluidly between personal memory and collective upheaval, the book invites readers into a shared journey of reflection—one that confronts suffering honestly while pointing toward forgiveness, renewal, and new life.